Scenic Train Rides in Maine

 Maine's first railroad, the Bangor & Piscataquis Canal Railroad, began operating in 1836.
 The two-foot narrow gauge rail lines began in the late 1800's and at their height, Maine boasted of 5 narrow gauge lines until their demise by 1942.
 The state has over 1100 miles of track and Amtrak's Downeaster runs from Portland to Boston.

 The Wiscasset Waterville & Farmington Railway was a two-foot gauge common carrier railroad that operated from 1894 until 1933.
 Rebuilt by volunteers on the original right-or-way, museum includes original rolling stock and narrow gauge steam train ride.
 Motive power provided by a 1904 2-foot Vulcan 0-4-4T.
-Model railroad train.
+Model railroad train layout.

-Cole Land Transportation Museum is a collection of antique land transportation with over 200 vehicles including the first Bangor and Arroostook RR diesel-electric locomotive built by the electro-motive division of General Motors.Directions.
+Cole Land Transportation Museum is a collection of antique land transportation with over 200 vehicles including the first Bangor and Arroostook Railroad diesel-electric locomotive built by the electro-motive division of General Motors.Directions

 The Boothbay Railroad Village museum includes a history of narrow gauge railroads in Maine as well as over 50 antique and classic automobiles and other vehicles.
 Steam train ride through a re-created historic village.
 Check schedule for Day out with Thomas train rides.